 1. RESEARCH AGENDA

 The RJRC aims to develop a collaborative agenda to help guide and advance restorative justice research in the context of the US criminal legal system.
-The research agenda will serve as a resource for informing funders, advocates, practitioners, researchers, and other stakeholders about priority topics for research and for coordinating efforts among these groups.
+The research agenda will serve as a resource for informing funders, advocates, practitioners, researchers, and other stakeholders about priority topics and approaches for research and for coordinating efforts among these groups.
 The development of the research agenda will be multifaceted, seeking broad engagement from a variety of stakeholders.
 Moreover, the agenda will be developed as a living document that is adapted as new knowledge and shared learnings emerge.

 2. RESEARCH NETWORK

 The RJRC aims to to bridge the research - practice gap through the development of a Community-based Research Network (CBRN).
 The CBRN will support collaborative learning and shared data collection, as well as provide a platform for conducting research in real-world settings.
-Initial development of the CBRN will be done in collaboration with 10 community-based organizations and will be grounded in an applied research activity: identifying “Core Elements” of restorative justice strategies in the context of the US criminal legal system.

 3. RESEARCH TRAINING